nonfungibleayo-eth/name-can-be-blank-eth/README.md

-- 👋 Hi, I’m Eibrahim ayodeji
+- 👋 Hi, I’m Eibrahim ayodeji a smart contract developer and web 3 front-end developer
 - 👀 I’m interested in web 3 and blockchain development
 - 🌱 I’m currently learning solidity and javascript
 - 💞️ I’m looking to collaborate on web 3 and blockchain projects